michaeljohnilagan/comp599project/README.md

----
-title: "Learning from both helpers and trolls: Latent class analysis for the single-turn conversational safety task"
+# Learning from both helpers and trolls: Latent class analysis for the single-turn conversational safety task

-author: "Michael John Ilagan and Michelle Yang"
+Michael John Ilagan and Michelle Yang
-date: "2022 December 12"
----
+2022 December 12

-# Abstract
+## Abstract

 It is desirable for a chatbot to avoid saying inappropriate things.
 To discriminate between safe and unsafe utterances, the chatbot can learn from labeled examples provided by human users in deployment.